In terms of concepts, Java is vast, so even experienced programmers will find it difficult to remember everything.

 9

-In Java, a function is a block of code that performs a specific task and optionally returns a value.
-Functions are also known as methods.
+In Java, a function is called a method.
+A method is a block of code that performs a specific task and optionally returns a value.

 Syntax